 Two test cases area provided for the purpose of verifying that the CLBLM software has been correctly installed on the users’ end.
 The tests cases each consist of an input user directive file located in the root directory and CLBLM output files in clblm_out/ and two scenes file in user_archive/scene_files/.
 The user directive file is the same for both cases.

-The results were produced with a TAPE3 (little-endian binary file located in clblm_data/spectroscopy/) containing parameters for all HITRAN molecules covering the spectral range 300-3500 cm-1 created using LNFL v3.1 and the AER aer_v_3.6 line parameter database.
+The results were produced with a TAPE3 (little-endian binary file located in clblm_data/spectroscopy/) containing parameters for all HITRAN molecules covering the spectral range 300-3500 cm-1 created using LNFL v3.2 and the AER aer_v_3.8.1line parameter database.

+When comparing LBLRTM and CLBLM output it is imperative that all control parameters be set the same way.
+Some defaults are set differently, so it is safest to check the default values for the parameters not set in the JSON file by examining the clblm_Config.f90 file.

 2.6 Running CLBLM and the scene_writer from the command line